Commonwealth of Pennsylvania

 United States District Court for the Central District of Illinois

-Benjamin J. Sweet is the Managing Partner of the Pittsburgh office of Nye Stirling Hale & Miller, LLP and Chair of the Firm’s Disability Rights Practice Group.
-Throughout his career, Mr. Sweet has been a zealous advocate on behalf of Americans living with disabilities, consumers, investors and survivors of sexual abuse.
+Benjamin J. Sweet is Chair of the Firm’s Disability Rights Practice Group and the Managing Partner of its Pittsburgh office.
+Throughout his legal career, Mr. Sweet has been a zealous advocate on behalf of Americans living with disabilities, consumers, investors and survivors of sexual abuse.
 He is currently Counsel of Record in O’Connor et al. v.
 Diocese of Pittsburgh, et al., a groundbreaking pro bono class action suit on behalf of sexual abuse survivors against eight Roman Catholic dioceses across Pennsylvania, based on a novel mandamus and public nuisance theory, seeking the release of the Church’s extensive secret files.
 He also represents institutional sexual abuse survivors in individual actions in federal, state and bankruptcy courts across the country.

 Mr. Sweet has been a leader in the area of disability rights litigation on behalf of individual and institutional clients in suits seeking improved digital accessibility, gaining important advancements as Lead Counsel in actions such as Gniewkowski v.
 Lettuce Entertain You Enterprises, Inc, 251 F.Supp.3d 908 (W.D.
 Pa.
 2017) (denying defendant’s motion to dismiss plaintiff’s website accessibility claim and holding that a bank’s website is a place of public accommodation since it controlled by the bank, the first time a Third Circuit federal district court so held); Access Now, Inc. v.
 Sportswear, Inc., 298 F.Supp.3d 296 (D. Mass.
 2018) (holding that specific personal jurisdiction existed over non-resident e-commerce retailer who generated 3.78% of revenue from sales within the Commonwealth of Massachusetts); Suchenko v.
 Echo USA, Inc., 2018 WL 3660117 (W.D.
 Pa.
 2018)(denying defendant’s motion to dismiss and affirming the reasoning of Gniewkowski); Sipe v.
 American Casino & Entertainment Properties, LLC, 2016 WL 1580349 (W.D.
 Pa April 20, 2016) (denying defendant’s motion to dismiss plaintiffs’ website accessibility claim and admonishing defendant’s counsel for his “bad faith” litigation tactics).